majdal/modex/Datasets.md

      (country, provincial, municipal, township, Greenbelt / Bioregion boundaries, Food Safety Inspection Zones)

 ### Network
-1. Seller networks
+1. Seller networks (directed)
-1. Social networks
+1. Social networks (undirected)
-1. Resource flow Networks (e.g. Food: directed, Money: bidirectional)
+1. Resource flow Networks
+-  Food: directed
+-  Money: bidirected
-1. Manufacturing -- there's an open problem here: what does it mean to track resources as they transform? how do we visualize that?
+-  Manufacturing ((there's an open problem here: what does it mean to track resources as they transform? how do we visualize that?))

 ### Tabular
 1. What food processing is done